07akioni/demoup/README.md

 # demoup

-Create react component demo app with vite in a simple step.
+Create a react component demo app in a simple step.

 ## Usage